JohnKrueger0/MadHacks_Fall_2023/README.md

 -By using a Python Backend, we are able to create a comprehensive list of schedules for the class options provided, and then filter them based on the user's input preferences on the various factors.

 -Once we determine the optimal schedule for the user, we create an image file as well as a bit of detailed text to return back to the user through the Flask frontend.

+# Challenges Faced #
+-One of the first few challenges we ran into was the difficulty of scraping the data from the pbulic course search and enroll webiste.
+These classes were not always listed consistently, sometimes with different terms and formating used, as well as every class having different section counts and some lacked information on instructors or locations.
+This meant that we had to adapt our scarping scripts to adapt to these changing conditions and work with how the pages were presented.

+-Another challenge we encountered was the integration of a webpage into a web hosting app, we had some experience hosting and developing static webpages, however, we have not created a dynamic webpage before.
+This meant that even though we had a working scheduling system, we struggles to properly host it.